gbif/hp-bison/community.md

 [**Collections Management System (CMS)**](#cms): is software that provides for the documentation of a collection.
 They provide access to information about an institution's collections and objects to academic researchers, institutional volunteers, and the public, increasingly through online methods.
 A CMS may also provide the ability to publish data.

 > Did we miss something?
 This page is an initial attempt to identify the community involved.
-If you notice something that needs to be added please [add a ticket to Github](https://github.com/gbif/hp-north-america/issues/new) for us so we can update the page.
+If you notice something that needs to be added please [add a ticket to Github](https://github.com/gbif/hp-bison/issues) for us so we can update the page.

 # GBIF US Community Participants
 ------------------------------
 <a name="delegation"></a>

-## US Delegation Representatives
+## US Delegation

 - [Katharina Dittmar](https://www.gbif.org/contact-us/directory?personId=4369), Head of delegation, National Science Foundation
 - [Abby Benson](https://www.gbif.org/contact-us/directory?personId=4029), Delegate, Node manager, U.S. Geological Survey